VampToshikazu/VampToshikazu/README.md

 - =★ use tone tags around me (dont be excessive tho)
 - =★ may come off as mean or blunt at times
 - =★ i forget to respond & can be VERY distant at times
-- =★ i get burnout when interacting and go quiet often
+- =★ i get burnout when interacting and go quiet often, or just leave
 - =★ i have shitty memory so i apologize if i forget who you are on pt
 - =★ i am socially awkward, i have a hard time interacting so you'll probably have to interact first
 - =★ Dont vent to me